IXICO (LON:IXI) Releases Quarterly Earnings Results

-IXICO (LON:IXI – Get Free Report) announced its quarterly earnings results on Tuesday.
-The company reported GBX (1.11) (($0.01)) earnings per share for the quarter, Digital Look Earnings reports.
-IXICO had a negative return on equity of 19.14% and a negative net margin of 31.10%.
+IXICO (LON:IXI – Get Free Report) posted its earnings results on Tuesday.
+The company reported GBX (1.11) (($0.01)) EPS for the quarter, Digital Look Earnings reports.
+IXICO had a negative net margin of 31.10% and a negative return on equity of 19.14%.

 IXICO Price Performance